-- Director of Chatham House, one of the world’s leading foreign affairs think tanks
+- Chief Executive and Director of Chatham House (2007-2022), one of the world’s leading foreign affairs think tanks.

 Robin Niblett's Biography

-Robin Niblett CMG became the Director of Chatham House (the Royal Institute of International Affairs) in January 2007.
-Before joining Chatham House, from 2001 to 2006, Dr. Niblett was the Executive Vice President and Chief Operating Officer of Washington based Center for Strategic & International Studies (CSIS).
-During his last two years at CSIS, he also served as Director of the CSIS Europe Program and its Initiative for a Renewed Transatlantic Partnership.
+Previously, Robin was the Executive Vice-President and Chief Operating Officer of the Washington-based Center for Strategic and International Studies (CSIS).
+During his final two years at CSIS, he also served as Director of the CSIS Europe Programme and its Initiative for a Renewed Transatlantic Partnership.

 His book ‘The New Cold War: How the Contest Between the US and China Will Shape Our Century‘ is published in March 2024.
 Previous books include ‘Ready to Lead?: Rethinking America’s Role in a Changed World‘.

 Robin is Co-Chair of the World Economic Forum’s Global Futures Council on Geopolitics.
 He served as Chair of the Experts Group for the 2014 NATO Summit and Chair of the British Academy’s Steering Committee of Languages for Security Project (2013).
 He is a frequent panellist at conferences on geopolitics, Europe and transatlantic relations and has testified to British parliamentary Committees and US Congressional Committees.
 His commentary and analysis have appeared in Foreign Affairs, the Financial Times, the Washington Post, the Daily Telegraph and the Guardian, among others.
 He is a regular commentator on Bloomberg ‘Surveillance’, BBC News, and CNN International.